naas-act/naas-act.github.io/club/fees.md

 title: Joining and Fee Structure
 ---

 NAAS is open to new members, no matter if you are a newcomer to the hobby or a seasoned flyer and/or builder.

+**However, for the time being, NAAS club membership is frozen until we have a field to fly again.**

 Please feel free to contact the president or the secretary to arrange a meeting at the field or for more